Updated to: 15 January 2020Download as PDF

 Overview ESIA procedure

-Important documents of the process are the following: Scoping report, IEE report , Environmental Report
+Important documents of the process are the following: Scoping report and ToR, EIA report.

 Screening is a required step and conducted by the EPA at federal level and by Provincial EPAs at provincial level.

 In Pakistan, two levels of environmental assessment are distinguished: Initial Environmental Examination (IEE) and full EIA.
-Screening is based on both an preliminary IEE and positive lists (schedules) contained in the EIA Regulations, 2000.
+Screening is based on both an preliminary IEE and positive lists (schedules) contained in the EIA Regulations, 2000 or in the relevant schedules in provincial regulation.
 These schedules prescribe the groups of activities that require either an IEE or an EIA:

 - Schedule I lists activities subject to IEE with maximum thresholds.
 Activities that exceed these thresholds are all listed in Schedule II, and are subject to EIA.